taurusilver7/next-auth/README.md

 Add 100% height to all pages in the global stylesheet.

+Create a marketing home page, redirecting to the login in auth route.
+Create a layout for the auth route (login, register, forgot-password)

+Create auth custom components, button & form.
+Add shadcn-ui card component to design the loginForm component.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: